akshayvinodd/Layoff-Data-Analysis/README.md

 ### Result And Discussion

-Layoffs Over Time : Peaked around late 2020 and 2023, possible due to covid 19 and economic downtimes and declined through 2024 ownwards
+Layoffs Over Time : Peaked around late 2020 and 2023, possible due to covid 19 and economic downtimes and declined through 2024 ownwards, also there is a low layoff count from 2021 to 22 due to post covid recovery boom

 Fund Raising By Company : The US and India dominates the fund raising suggesting US and Indian companies are primary drivers of the economy